Tronex3/Anomaly-Overhaul-1/README.md

 - [x] mechanics will ask for money for using their vice
 - [x] fixed weird spawns in few areas (ex: monolith inside Yanov station)
 - [x] reduce the weight of lead box
+- [x] reduced prices of upgrade parts to half the value
 - [ ] fix the wrong values in the new artefact containers
 - [x] improved item icons
 - [x] improve mutant looting UI, add new button "loot all"